ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Periodicity to inform the method of the appropriate time lags for growth ratio calculations (section 7.1) and for weighted imputation (section 7.3.3)
-* Whether zeros will be included when finding valid matched pairs (section 6)
+* Whether zeros will be included when finding valid matched pairs for forward and backward growth ratio calculations (section 6)
 * Whether trimming of growth ratios will take place and if so, what percent of the classes will be trimmed (section 6.1.3)
 * The minimum number of matched pairs present in an imputation